bhavikkumar/bhavik.io/_posts/2016-05-22-installing-jekyll-windows-10.md

  - Run `gem install jekyll`

+The following is optional.
+I run pagination on my blog and therefore need the jekyll-paginate gem.
+Then configuration pagination as per the [Jekyll documentation](https://jekyllrb.com/docs/pagination/).

+ - Run `gem install jekyll-paginate`

 ### Site Creation
 Now you are ready to create and run your first Jekyll website.
 Running the following commands on the command prompt will create a new site and then serve the website.